Omar Ciss

-Omar Ciss (born 4 August 2001) is a Senegalese footballer who currently plays for Charlotte Independence in the USL League One.
+Omar Ciss (born 4 August 2001) is a Senegalese footballer.
+He is currently a free agent after recently playing for Charlotte Independence in the USL League One.

 Career

 Montverde Academy

 Ciss was part of the Florida-based Montverde Academy.

 Austin Bold

 On 21 April 2020, Ciss signed for USL Championship team Austin Bold.
 He made his debut on 17 July 2020, starting in a 3-1 loss to OKC Energy.

 Charlotte Independence

 On 5 April 2022, Ciss joined Charlotte Independence in the USL League One, signing a one-year contract.